RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 As for the other cancellation peaks, the 30th of March is explained through **external travel restrictions** - such as the recent announcement on Germany's lockdown and UK's official advise for their citizens to avoid any type of travel.

 Another factor identified as significant towards the third cancellation peak relates to the **Danish borders opening** announced for the 15th of June.
-As the border opening only allowed a very limited number of countries and a 6 nights minimum stay requirement was in place, it is seen to have driven the behaviour of traveler's that did not fit the criteria to cancel their travel booking.
+As the border opened for a limited number of countries, and a 6 nights minimum stay requirement was in place, it is seen to have driven the behaviour of travellers that did not fit the criteria to cancel their travel booking.